NewsSeasonal flu vaccines: the importance of being conscious

 An erroneous interpretation of the data reported could lead to discrediting the importance of being vaccinated this year, but let’s not be fooled!
 As specified from the authors, vaccination remains one of the most effective measures to prevent influenza-associated complications, including death.
 Furthermore, we must consider that the VE efficacy obtained this year resulted within historical ranges of 34-53% against A(H3N2) and 18-56% against A(H1N1)pdm09.
 And, despite VE can vary from season to season, vaccination offers a significant protection for people who get vaccinated and can reduced the severity of illness in people who get vaccinated but still get sick.

-Nevertheless, it’s easy to understand how much significant overcoming vaccine issues could be related to virus subtype, antigenic drift or antigenic shift.
-How can we achieve this critical purpose?
-The answer is the development of a universal influenza vaccine.
 The application of innovative strategies and vaccine platforms is the unique way to reach step-by-step the creation of a flu vaccine able to protect people against all influenza strains that infect humans and last more than a season.
 Even better would be a so-called “one and done” vaccine able to confer lifetime immunity against an evolving virus.

 Sources